DSpace/RestContract/subscriptions.md

 ## Deleting a Subscription Object
 **DELETE /api/core/subscriptions/<:id>**

-Deletes a subscription with id.
+Deletes the subscription with the specified id.

 * 204 No content - if the operation succeed.
 * 401 Unauthorized - if you are not authenticated.